-Buckingham Palace is the Queen’s residence in London, as well as her administrative headquarters.
-The Queen often receives members of the Privy Council, foreign and British Ambassadors and High Commissioners, bishops, senior officers of the Armed Services and the Civil Service.
+The monarch often receives members of the Privy Council, foreign and British Ambassadors and High Commissioners, bishops, senior officers of the Armed Services and the Civil Service.

 Many of the royals also hold private apartments here and use the palace as their London home base.